 By Lawrence Shulman, MD

-Dana-Farber, with our partners Brigham and Women’s Hospital and Children’s Hospital Boston, offers patients highly advanced treatments in modern facilities.
+Dana-Farber, with our partners Brigham and Women’s Hospital and Boston Children’s Hospital, offers patients highly advanced treatments in modern facilities.
 Our patients also benefit from an excellent staff, clinical research, and extensive resources, and many of them survive cancer to live long and healthy lives.

 Is it fair, then, that cancer remains a death sentence elsewhere in the world?
 In Rwanda, for example, a country of 10 million people, cancer care has been completely unavailable to almost all patients.
 They die of cancers that could have been cured in Boston.